 Sushi-grade tuna for Chutoro & Otoro Sushi

-My online sashimi store Fish for Sushi carries varieties of sushi grade fish, including Otoro and Chutoro.
-For those of you who don’t have an access to high-quality sushi grade fish in your local area in the US, you can now enjoy sushi at your own home by placing the order online!
+Online sashimi stores like Honolulu Fish Company, Sizzle Fish, and Seattle Fish Company carries varieties of sushi-grade fish, including Otoro and Chutoro.
+For those of you who don’t have access to high-quality sushi-grade fish in your local area in the US, you can now enjoy sushi at your own home by placing the order online!

 Making Otoro Sushi at Home

-I highly recommend to serve Otoro with sushi rice because Otoro can be too fatty to eat on its own.
+I highly recommend serving Otoro with sushi rice because Otoro can be too fatty to eat on its own.

-For Otoro, a very popular way for sushi restaurant to serve is is slightly seared (Aburi, 炙り).
+For Otoro, a very popular way for sushi restaurants to serve is slightly seared (Aburi, 炙り).
 Simply use a blow torch to lightly sear Otoro pieces to bring out the latent flavors and umami.
 Seared tuna resembles more like a slice of marbled steak than a piece of fish.